openframeworks/ofBook/math_chapters_unnumbered/chapter.md

 So far we've discussed change that is bound to a line.
 But in Real Life™ there's more than just straight lines.

 The concept of change has many different applications in graphics and animation.
-For example, if we have a car moving at a steady pace along a straight road, we can describe its position using a `lerp` between the beginning and the end of the road. we also describe the car's speed that way, by saying it moves this (some number) much in that (some vector) direction:
+For example, if we have a car moving at a steady pace along a straight road, we can describe its position using a `lerp` between the beginning and the end of the road.
+We also describe the car's speed that way, by saying it moves this (some number) much in that (some vector) direction:

 ```cpp
 Vector3 beginningOfRoad;